Male Postpartum Depression

 If the new dad isn’t ready to reach out for help yet, here are some other resources to help him start that process:

-Berendzen says a male diagnosed with postpartum depression will often get help in the form of therapy and possibly medication.
-She says the medication isn’t a long-term solution, but rather is usually prescribed for about nine months to a year.
+Berendzen says a male diagnosed with postpartum depression will often get help in the form of therapy and sometimes medication.
+She says the medication isn’t a long-term solution but rather is usually prescribed for about nine months to a year.

-“Therapy helps, medication helps, but a lot of the more integrative practices of yoga, mindfulness and daily meditation can have really profound effects on depression and anxiety, as much as medication.
-So, make sure to fit in a little time each day, as little as 15 minutes is fine, to find a little calm in the chaos a new baby can bring,” Berendzen says.
+“Therapy and medication help, but integrative practices like yoga, mindfulness and daily meditation can be just as powerful for depression and anxiety.
+Try to set aside even 15 minutes a day to find some calm in the chaos a new baby can bring,” Berendzen says.